 Children are stunted due to calcium deficiency.

 One of the main causes of stunting and slow height gain is mostly from calcium-deficient diets.
-Calcium is one of the most important minerals in the process of forming and nourishing bones and in height growth in each child.
+Calcium is one of the most important minerals in the process of forming and nourishing bones and boosting height growth in each child.
 Therefore, at any stage, when children's bodies do not receive sufficient calcium, they will often suffer from anorexia, malnutrition, insomnia, and even mental retardation and stunting.

 How to provide sufficient calcium to children?

 Changing eating habits is the simplest way to replenish calcium in your body.
 In particular, children's bodies easily take calcium from daily meals with some foods such as seafood including shrimps, crabs, oysters, fishes and so on; vegetables including lettuce, cabbage, kale, celery, beans, etc. Furthermore, in order to stimulate the development of the skeletal system, children need to be provided calcium from milk and dairy products such as yogurt, butter, cheese, etc. Vitamin K in vegetables is also considered a factor forming osteocalcin, which helps accumulate calcium into the bones.